Tidal disruption of star clusters in galaxy formation simulations: Results

 As an alternative to reconstructing cluster orbits, we have the SFE200w run with detailed output of all massive star clusters at densely spaced intervals of 0.1~Myr.
 We also compared the $R$ and $\lambdam$ slopes from snapshots and from tidal output for this run, to examine if using tidal field and position from snapshots is acceptable.
 It turns out that the slopes are consistent.

+We could also calculate the average time in strong tidal field regions for this one run with detailed tidal output.
 Using this SFE200w run, in Figure~\ref{fracinwriteout_aver} we plot the average time fraction in strong tidal fields for {\it in situ} and {\it ex situ} star clusters.
 We do not include star clusters that have not yet merged into the main halo by the last available snapshot ($z \approx 0.79$).

 The evolution of the time fraction in the SFE200w run is similar to the SFE50 run shown in Figure~\ref{fracinhack_aver}: $\sim 10$--$20\%$ in the beginning and then a drop to a few percent at old ages.
 The average time fractions in strong tidal field regions for the {\it in situ} and {\it ex situ} clusters are similar in the first few million years after formation but differ significantly at old ages.
 When their host galaxies merge with the main galaxy, the {\it ex situ} clusters have larger total energy than the {\it in situ} clusters, and therefore end up farther away from the galaxy center and in weaker tidal field regions.
 We discuss this more in the next section.